sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

 `systemctl restart sensu-agent`

 Next, configure a check that will identify events with the label you assigned to the entity and ensure that these events are in an OK status.
+Before you write the check, you'll need to download the [aggregate check plugin][1] via `sensuctl asset add sensu/sensu-aggregate-check`.

+After you've added the aggregate check plugin asset, you'll create the check.
 Here's an example:

 ```yaml
 ---